 DSR (Debt Service Ratio) is calculated by dividing your total monthly commitments by your net income.
 For example, if your net income is RM5,000 and your monthly commitments (car loan, credit cards, personal loans) total RM2,000, your DSR is 40%.
 Banks typically approve loans for borrowers with DSR below 60-70%.
 To improve your DSR, consider paying off smaller debts before applying for a home loan.

-Hidden costs include: Legal Fees (typically 0.5-1% of property price), Stamp Duty on MOT (up to 4%), Stamp Duty on Loan Agreement (0.5%), Valuation Fees (RM300-1,500), MRTA/MLTA Insurance (varies by age and loan amount), Fire Insurance, and Maintenance Fees for strata properties.
-Budget an additional 5-8% of the property price for these costs.
+Beyond the property price, prospective homeowners in Malaysia should account for several 'hidden' costs.
+These typically include: Legal Fees (ranging from 0.5-1% of the property price), Stamp Duty on Memorandum of Transfer (MOT) (up to 4%), Stamp Duty on Loan Agreement (0.5%), Valuation Fees (RM300-1,500), MRTA/MLTA Insurance (costs vary by age and loan amount), Fire Insurance, and ongoing Maintenance Fees for strata properties.
+It is prudent to budget an additional 5-8% of the property price to cover these expenses.

 It depends on your priorities.
 Choose New Launch if you: want lower upfront costs, can wait 2-4 years, prefer brand new units with warranty.
 Choose Sub-sale if you: need to move in quickly, want matured neighborhoods with amenities, prefer negotiating on price.
 Sub-sales require more upfront cash but offer immediate occupancy.

-The standard minimum downpayment is 10% of the property purchase price.
-However, first-time buyers may qualify for 100% financing from certain banks for properties under RM500,000.
-Note that even with 100% financing, you'll still need cash for legal fees, stamp duty (unless exempted), and valuation fees.
+The standard minimum downpayment for a property in Malaysia is 10% of the purchase price.
+However, first-time buyers might be eligible for 100% financing from specific banks for properties priced below RM500,000.
+It's crucial to remember that even with full financing, additional cash will still be necessary to cover legal fees, stamp duty (if not exempted), and valuation fees.

 For sub-sale properties: 3-6 months from SPA signing to key collection.
 For new launch properties: 2-4 years from booking to completion, depending on construction progress.
 The loan approval process typically takes 1-2 weeks, while SPA signing and legal processes take 3-4 weeks.

-Essential documents include: IC/Passport, Latest 3-6 months payslips, Latest EPF statement, Bank statements (3-6 months), EA Form or Income Tax returns (Form BE), Employment confirmation letter, and the property's Sale & Purchase Agreement.
-Self-employed individuals will need business registration documents and audited accounts.
+To apply for a home loan, you will need several essential documents, including your IC/Passport, your latest 3-6 months of payslips, your most recent EPF statement, bank statements for the past 3-6 months, your EA Form or Income Tax returns (Form BE), an employment confirmation letter, and the property's Sale & Purchase Agreement.
+For self-employed applicants, additional documentation such as business registration documents and audited accounts will be required.

 While results vary, our clients have seen monthly commitments slashed by 30% to 50%.